Adding Anaconda Environment to Jupyter

 When a kernel is installed, a json file is installed in the user's home

-.
+directory at $HOME/.local/share/jupyter/kernels.
 This json file defines where

 jupyter will look to start kernel.